PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/EventVolunteerMutation/variables/ADD_VOLUNTEER.md

 ## Returns

-The ID of the created event volunteer.
+The created event volunteer with full details.